AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/Qualified_Interface/content.rst

 For level A, GNATcoverage produces statement coverage data *and* decision coverage data *and* mcdc coverage data when using option --level=stmt+mcdc.

+.. _qualified-interface:

 GNATcoverage Qualified Interface
 ================================
 To obtain reports suitable for use as certification evidence, applicants shall use GNATcoverage as follows:

-* Build the application object code with the GNAT Pro toolchain identified in the Operational Environment section of TOR document, obeying the compilation options and coding standard rules documented there as well.
+* Build the application with the GNAT Pro toolchain identified in the Operational Environment section of the TOR document, obeying the compilation options and coding standard rules documented there as well.

 * Build the test code and test harness and link it with the relevant application objects if necessary to form one or several test executables.
 The test code does not need to be compiled with the switches described in the Operational Environment section, nor does it need to comply to the coding standard.

-* Obtain as many execution trace files (<TRACE>) as needed, by running the test executables (<APPn>) within the instrumented execution environment, specifying the target architecture (<TARGET>) *and* the criterion level to be assessed (<LVL>) as in the example below.
+* Obtain as many execution trace files (<TRACE>) as needed, by running the test executables (<APPn>) within the instrumented execution environment, specifying the target architecture (<TARGET>) *and* the criterion level to be assessed (<LVL>), as in the following example.

   IO redirections, sometimes necessary for proper operation of the programs within the execution environment, are allowed in these sequences of commands.

 .. code-block:: text

  gnatcov run --target=<TARGET> --level=<LVL> <APP1> -o <TRACE>
  ...
  gnatcov run --target=<TARGET> --level=<LVL> <APPn> -o <TRACE>

 * Produce a single <REPORT> file (format documented in the GNATcoverage User's Guide), consolidating the coverage outcome for the list of execution traces stored in the <traces.list> file, and querying results for the list of source units designated in the <alis.list> file: